- 5000 random

 DOGGY BUSINESS DOG TRAINING AND PLAY GROUPS

-We are the original AVERSIVE FREE daycare/play group facility in Portland, Oregon!
+We are the original AVERSIVE FREE play group facility in Portland, Oregon!
 We’re located just north of the Fremont-Wilshire neighborhood on NE 42nd Avenue in northeast Portland!
 We’re locally owned and operated (Doug Duncan and Meredith Wilson, owners) and have been dog training and taking care of dogs professionally for more than 12 years.
 Play groups and socialization are our specialties and we use positive effective methods in our dog training classes and in our play goups!
-We focus on creating fun and enriching activities for all of our lodgers and play group attendees!
+We focus on creating fun and enriching activities for all of our play group attendees!

 Doug Duncan – MA, CTC, CPDT-KA, CBCC-KA